 Table of Contents

-An A record maps a domain name to the IP address (IPv4) of the computer hosting the domain.
-Simply put, an A record is used to find the IP address of a computer connected to the internet from a name.
+An A record maps a domain name to the IP address (Version 4) of the computer hosting the domain.
+An A record uses a domain name to find the IP address of a computer connected to the internet

 For example, to access the DNSimple website you enter

 www.dnsimple.com.
-At our name server there is an A record that points to the IP address
+At our name server, there’s an A record that points to the IP address

 www.dnsimple.com is directed to the server with IP address

-A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.
+A Records are the simplest type of DNS records, and one of the primary records used in DNS servers.

-You can actually do quite a bit more with A records, including using multiple A records for the same domain in order to provide redundancy.
-Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to the that same IP address.
+You can do a lot with A records, including using multiple A records for the same domain in order to provide redundancy and fallbacks.
+Additionally, multiple names could point to the same address, in which case each would have its own A record pointing to that same IP address.

 Querying A records